 The preliminary settlement agreement reached in August 2021 included the proposed development of 300 apartments on the Skylands site on Route 10.
 This development would have produced 60 affordable housing units and 60 bonus credits as a rental project.
 The original developer had backed out of the project at that time and the agreement stipulated that the property owner would be required to market the property for only inclusionary housing and to agree to stop all future nonresidential use of the property within 30 days.
 The owner of the Skylands property was unwilling to make this commitment and several replacement sites in Mt.
 Freedom and Route 10 were added to replace the affordable units lost by the elimination of the Skylands site, which substitution was later approved by the Court.

 Randolph has met all its obligations in the legal process and continues to work for the best possible outcome for the community.
-Documents related to the settlement agreement and the Housing Element and Fair Share Plan are available for review below.
+Documents related to the settlement agreement and the Housing Element and Fair Share Plan are available in the Related Documents section.

-PLEASE TAKE NOTICE: The Township of Randolph Planning Board will conduct a public hearing in the Randolph Township Municipal Building located at 502 Millbrook Avenue, Randolph, New Jersey on August 29, 2022 at 7:00 p.m. to amend the master plan.
-The document under consideration is entitled, Housing Element and Fair Share Plan, Township of Randolph Master Plan .
-Interested persons may also view the document in the planning department in the municipal building, from 8:30 a.m. to 4:30 p.m. during the weekday business hours.
+Please note: The Township of Randolph Planning Board will conduct a public hearing in the Randolph Township Municipal Building located at 502 Millbrook Avenue, Randolph, New Jersey on August 29, 2022, at 7 pm to amend the master plan.
+The document under consideration is entitled, Housing Element and Fair Share Plan, Township of Randolph Master Plan (Housing Element and Fair Share Housing Plan - August 19, 2022 (PDF).
+Interested persons may also view the document in the planning department in the municipal building, from 8:30 am to 4:30 pm during weekday business hours.
 Following the public hearing, the planning board may take formal action by adopting the amended Housing Element and Fair Share Plan as part of the township master plan.
-In addition, interested citizens and property owners are invited to contact the planning department at 973.989.7080 to inquire about this meeting.
+In addition, interested citizens and property owners are invited to contact the planning department at 973-989-7080 to inquire about this meeting.

-Notice That Virtual Fairness and Preliminary Compliance Hearing Has Been Rescheduled to May 10, 2022 at 9:30 a.m.
+The Virtual Fairness and Preliminary Compliance Hearing Has Been Rescheduled to May 10, 2022, at 9:30 am.

-PLEASE TAKE NOTICE that the virtual “Fairness and Preliminary Compliance Hearing” previously scheduled for March 31, 2022 at 9:30 a.m. before the Honorable Stephan C. Hansbury, J.S.C., Superior Court of New Jersey, Law Division, Morris County Courthouse, Washington & Court Streets, Morristown, New Jersey 07963, to consider the proposed Settlement Agreement between the Township of Randolph (“Township”) and Fair Share Housing Center (“FSHC”) in the Mount Laurel action entitled In the Matter of the Application of the Township of Randolph, Docket No. MRS-L-1640-15, has been rescheduled by the Court to May 10, 2022 at 9:30 a.m.
+Please note: The virtual "Fairness and Preliminary Compliance Hearing" previously scheduled for March 31, 2022, at 9:30 am before the Honorable Stephan C. Hansbury, J.S.C., Superior Court of New Jersey, Law Division, Morris County Courthouse, Washington and Court Streets, Morristown, New Jersey 07963, to consider the proposed Settlement Agreement between the Township of Randolph ("Township") and Fair Share Housing Center ("FSHC") in the Mount Laurel action entitled In the Matter of the Application of the Township of Randolph, Docket Number MRS-L-1640-15, has been rescheduled by the Court to May 10, 2022, at 9:30 am.
 Access to the virtual hearing will be provided by the Court or by counsel to the Township based upon prior compliance with the notification requirements contained in the original hearing notice dated February 24, 2022.